 Our work at Trade Ledger is focused on enabling this by harnessing technology to provide the data, context, forecasts, automation, and workflows that credit managers need to satisfy their goals and serve their customers.
-We essentially enable augmented decision-making for underwriters and risk analysts, which continuously improves through – and alongside – their work.
+Our platform provides augmented decision-making for underwriters and risk analysts, which continuously improves through – and alongside – their work.

 What if no tangible assets are available, which is increasingly common as the service and digital sectors grow?
 Invoice financing offers an alternative.
 Something has been created, and a customer found for it, and an invoice raised.
 The lender just needs to know that the thing that’s been created can be sold for the value of the loan.
 And even if the borrower is wound up, the lender ranks ahead of most other creditors.
 Depending on their risk appetite or risk policy and regulatory requirements, an invoice finance lender may be comfortable lending say 80% or 40% of the face value of the invoices.
 Invoice financing is fundamental for building the capacity to lend funds to businesses with increasingly intangible assets.

 It’s also possible for lenders to build up a picture of the risk associated with a particular borrower over time, or of a particular sector, and use this information to refine their risk policies.

 Or by looking at the sales ledger as an asset, the lender gets a more accurate, up to date view of the borrower’s situation.
 They can use predictive analytics to assess how the business and its needs might evolve, based on historical data on similar companies.
 At some point the borrower might introduce new activity such as new products, or import and export, opening new opportunities for the lender.

 Every lender should be able to lend against a sales ledger.